dinhgiaan/dinhgiaan/README.md

 </div>

-### <div align="center">I'm a third-year student at HUFLIT University, majoring in Information Technology.
+### <div align="center">I'm a third-year student at HUFLIT University, majoring in Software Engineering.
 Currently, I'm working as a web developer with a goal to become a full-stack developer</div>

-- 🔭 I’m currently studying at [HUFLIT](https://huflit.edu.vn/)

 - 🌱 I’m currently learning about Next.js and Remix